 - Pros: Made of lycra fabric, this cap will feel like a swimsuit on your head.
 They are very cozy and comfortable, since they won’t squeeze your head.

 - Cons: This cap is not recommended for competitive or fitness swimming.
-The fabric quickly loosens due to being exposed to chlorine, which makes it slip off and slow you down in your workouts.
-It also doesn’t protect your hair from chlorine as well as silicon or latex caps.
+The fabric quickly loosens due to chlorine exposure, which makes it slip off and slow you down in your workouts.
+It also doesn’t protect your hair from chlorine as well as silicone or latex caps.

 - Average Price: $5-$9

 - Pros: These caps are made out of the same material as wetsuits, and are great for keeping your head warm if you’re swimming in open water races in cold bodies of water.

 - Cons: Neoprene is very thick, has heavy seams, and may smell different than your average cap.
 It will take some getting used to.